 The Wild Clematis

-Curvaceous, contemporary garden art
+Curvaceous, contemporary garden sculptures, a great plant support

 A stylish more contemporary sculpture based on the wild clematis, a familiar sight in winter hedgerows and woodland.
 The piece is available in three sizes, the large and medium having rectangular and square stems blending with the curvaceous graphic lines.